 - Avoid long explanations, and focus on the solution

 - In written communications always re-read before hitting send

-In workplace environment, avoiding negative tone when communicating with employees / co-workers can help leaders and managers to prevent conflicts and improve engagement.
+In a workplace environment, avoiding a negative tone when communicating with employees/co-workers can help leaders and managers prevent conflicts and improve engagement.

 Take a look at the following statement:

 “The project deadline is in two days.
 There’s still a lot to do and we don’t have much time left.
 I need you to put in more effort and extra hours from now on.”

 “Our project deadline is Wednesday.
 I know how hard you’ve been working on it.
 I hope you’ll continue giving it your best to make this project a success.”

 While the meaning is the same, the tone makes a huge difference.

 5. Avoiding difficult conversations